SC361 - Coherent Mid-IR Light: Generation and Applications

 This course will enable you to:

-Get a clear idea of existing laser sources in the mid-IR spectral region (2-20 µm) and understand their operational principles, as well as advantages and disadvantages.
+- Get a clear idea of the state-of-the-art mid-IR laser-based sources and understand their working principles, advantages and disadvantages.

-Distinguish between different operational regimes, from continuous-wave to few optical cycle pulsed operation.
+- Distinguish between different operational regimes, from continuous-wave to few-optical-cycle operation.

-Learn about new applications of mid-IR coherent sources, from trace molecular detection and remote sensing to ultrafast spectroscopy and attosecond physics.
+- Identify the emerging applications of the mid-IR, from trace molecular detection and biomedicine to attosecond physics.

 Short Course Audience:

-Students, academics, researchers and engineers in various disciplines who require a broad introduction to the subject and would like to learn more about the state-of-the-art and upcoming trends in mid-infrared coherent source development and applications.
+Students, academics, researchers and engineers from various disciplines who require a broad introduction to the subject and would like to learn more about the state-of-the-art and upcoming trends in mid-IR laser development and applications.
 Undergraduate training in either engineering or science is assumed.

-Konstantin Vodopyanov is a world expert in mid-IR solid-state lasers, nonlinear optics and laser spectroscopy.
+Konstantin Vodopyanov is a world expert in mid-IR lasers, laser-matter interactions, nonlinear optics and laser spectroscopy.
 He co-edited a book on the subject: I.T.
 Sorokina, K.L.
 Vodopyanov, “Solid-State Mid-Infrared Laser Sources”, Springer, 2003 and is the author of a book: K.L.
 Vodopyanov, “Laser-based mid-infrared sources” (Wiley, in press), and has both industrial and academic experience.
 Dr. Vodopyanov earned his Ph.D. from Lebedev Physical Inst. in Moscow.
-Now he is a 21st Century Scholar Endowed Chair & Professor of Optics and Physics at CREOL, the College of Optics & Photonics at Univ. of Central Florida.
+Now he is an Endowed Chair & Professor of Optics and Physics at CREOL, the College of Optics & Photonics at Univ. of Central Florida.
 His group holds various world records in the field of mid-IR optical parametric devices and ultra-broadband frequency combs.
 Dr. Vodopyanov is a Fellow of SPIE, OSA, American Physical Society (APS), and the UK Institute of Physics (IOP).
-He serves on program committees for major laser conferences and is a conference chair at SPIE Photonics West.
-He delivered numerous invited talks and tutorials at scientific conferences on the subject of mid-IR technology.
+He delivered numerous invited, keynote, and plenary talks and tutorials at scientific symposia on the subject of mid-IR technology.